wladpaiva/aibitat/README.md

 This project is a fork from the original [autogen](https://github.com/microsoft/autogen) but done in TypeScript.

-# AIbitat - Slack but for AI agents
+# AIbitat - Multi-Agent Framework

 AIbitat is a stateless framework designed to enable interaction between multiple agents while allowing human participation.